dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 ### 4.5.3 Object events

 This section briefly touches on one more topic that you need to know about: events.
 Objects respond to various events that occur.
-For example, when you’re working in Excel and you activate a different workbook, a Workbook Activate event occurs.
+For example, when you're working in Excel and you activate a different workbook, a Workbook Activate event occurs.
 You could, for example, have a VBA macro that is designed to execute whenever an Activate event occurs for a particular Workbook object.

 Excel supports many events, but not all objects can respond to all events.
-And some objects don’t respond to any events.
+And some objects don't respond to any events.
 The only events you can use are those made available by the programmers of Microsoft Excel.
 The concept of an event becomes clear in Chapter 11 and also in Part 4.

 ## 4.6 Finding Out More

 Consider yourself initiated into the wonderful world of objects, properties, methods, and events.
 You find out more about these concepts in the chapters that follow.
-If you just can’t get enough, you may also be interested in three other excellent tools:
+If you just can't get enough, you may also be interested in three other excellent tools:

-VBA’s Help system The Object Browser Auto List Members
+VBA's Help system The Object Browser Auto List Members

-### 4.6.1 Using VBA’s Help system
+### 4.6.1 Using VBA's Help system

 The VBA Help system describes every object, property, and method available to you, and also provides sample code.
-This is an excellent resource for finding out about VBA, and it’s more comprehensive than any book on the market.
-But it’s also very boring to read.
+This is an excellent resource for finding out about VBA, and it's more comprehensive than any book on the market.
+But it's also very boring to read.

-If you’re using Excel 2013 or later, you must be connected to the Internet to use the VBA Help system (previous versions don’t have this requirement).
-You can, however, download the VBA Help system from Microsoft’s website.
-Do a web search for download excel vba documentation, and you’ll find it.
+If you're using Excel 2013 or later, you must be connected to the Internet to use the VBA Help system (previous versions don't have this requirement).
+You can, however, download the VBA Help system from Microsoft's website.
+Do a web search for download excel vba documentation, and you'll find it.

-If you’re working in a VBA module and want information about a particular object, method, or property, move the cursor to the word you’re interested in and press F1.
+If you're working in a VBA module and want information about a particular object, method, or property, move the cursor to the word you're interested in and press F1.
 In a few seconds, you see the appropriate Help topic displayed in your web browser, complete with cross-references and perhaps even an example or two.

 Figure 4-3 shows part of a screen from the VBA Help system — in this case, for a Worksheet object.

-FIGURE 4-3: An example from VBA’s Help system.
+FIGURE 4-3: An example from VBA's Help system.

 ### 4.6.2 Using the Object Browser

 The VBE includes another tool known as the Object Browser.
 As the name implies, this tool lets you browse through the objects available to you.
 To access the Object Browser, press F2 when the VBE is active (or choose View ➪ Object Browser).
 You see a window like the one shown in Figure 4-4.

 The drop-down list at the top contains a list of all currently available object libraries.
 Figure 4-4 shows All Libraries.
-If you want to browse through Excel’s objects, select Excel from the drop-down list.
+If you want to browse through Excel's objects, select Excel from the drop-down list.

 FIGURE 4-4: Browsing for objects with the Object Browser.